 What is ELISA?

-The enzyme-linked immunosorbent assay (ELISA) is a biochemical analytical technique to quantify and characterize various substances such as peptides, proteins, antibodies and hormones in a sample mixture.
-A crucial aspect of conducting an ELISA involves achieving a specific and accurate interaction between the capture / target antibody and antigen.
+The enzyme-linked immunosorbent assay (ELISA) is a biochemical analytical technique used to quantify and characterize various substances, such as peptides, proteins, antibodies and hormones, in a sample mixture.
+A crucial aspect of conducting an ELISA is achieving a specific and accurate interaction between the capture/target antibody and the antigen.

 Principles of ELISA